farblos/wpg2dk/README.md

     See section [Converting the WPG
     Metadata](#converting-the-wpg-metadata).

-3. Inject the metadata contained in the intermediate XMP files into the media files with ExifTool.
+3. Inject or merge the metadata contained in the intermediate XMP files into the media files with ExifTool.

     See section [Injecting the WPG
     Metadata](#injecting-the-wpg-metadata).